20 by 40! Intriguing Ireland

 Realizing I was heading to the actual downtown, I wanted to get real lunch at a highly rated café.
 Standing in my way was the iciness and hilliness of the sidewalks and roads.
 Unlike Reykjavik, January is not a busy time in Akureyri.
 It makes sense.
 Akureyri gets very cold and the winter of 2019-20 in Iceland has dealt some more intense weather than usual.
 This isn’t the only way in which Akureyri is unlike the larger city to its south.
 Whereas, Iceland efficiently leverages the nation’s geothermal heating system to keep the sidewalks always clear, this was not the case in my Akureyri experience.
 Akureyri seemed to be more car-oriented, even downtown.
 Navigating sidewalks and side streets was not going in my favor and the café was on a side street, so I found that I had to abandon my original plans and head to one of the restaurants in the main square of downtown.

-Downtown Akureyri is delightful, featuring a handful of local restaurants and shops.
+Downtown Akureyri (see gallery below) is delightful, featuring a handful of local restaurants and shops.
 There is an art museum that was very inviting from the outside, but unfortunately I did not plan well enough to get to it before it closed.
 My main stops were Akureyri Fish & Chips for a late lunch, a few gift shops, and dinner at the Hotel Kea.
 Like Reykjavik, Akureyri is also home to a big downtown church, Akureyrarkirkja.
 I climbed up the steps to Akureyrarkirkja to admire the vastness of the building and the very clean but distinguished Nordic architecture, and it was really a nice site against the backdrop of the dark, snowy sky.
 Unfortunately, after a day of navigating deftly around icy and slippery hazards, I succumbed to the wet steps going down, and fell a few steps, but luckily caught the railing before things got too bad.
 I did not intend to start out 2020 alone and unconscious miles from the Arctic Circle!

 The Main Event